 - salt and pepper to taste

-Place roast in crock pot with a combination of packaged beef broth and water.
-Add Worcestershire Sauce and set crock pot on low.
-Cook for 10 hours or all day.
+Place roast in crock pot with a combination of packaged beef broth and water to fully cover.
+Add Worcestershire Sauce and cook on high for 4-5 hours, or low for 8-9 hours.

 Remove meat when it's fork tender.
+Let it cool slightly and shred.
 The meat should literally fall apart.
-Store in container until the next day.
+Strain broth if needed.

-Chop the onion, carrots, celery, cabbage, and garlic and saute in olive oil for just a few minutes.
-Add salt and pepper and add to crock pot.
+Chop the onion, carrots, celery, cabbage, and garlic - and saute in olive oil for approximately 10 minutes.
+Add salt and pepper and add veggies to crock pot.

-Add corn, beans, tomatoes, shredded roast and bay leaves to crock pot.
-Simmer in crock pot 4 - 5 hours on low.
+Add potatoes, corn, green beans, tomatoes, shredded roast and bay leaves to crock pot.
+Simmer in crock pot 4 - 5 hours on low, or 2-3 hours on high.
 You may need to add more broth or water/beef bouillon.